A B O U T

 H I S T O R Y

-The TDL Council began in 2008 when the SC Council on Competitiveness convened a Summit of over 50 industry leaders to discuss growing distribution and logistics services in South Carolina.
+SC Logistics began as the TDL Council began in 2008.
+SC Council on Competitiveness convened a Summit of more than 50 industry leaders to discuss growing distribution and logistics services in South Carolina.
 That first Summit produced a strategic plan to address industry challenges.
 Since then, the TDL Council has been working alongside SC Council on Competitiveness to sustain the competitive edge of transportation, distribution and logistics in South Carolina.

 In 2016, the Council received a federal grant to develop South Carolina’s logistics industry cluster, similar to the grant the Council received in 2013 to develop SC Aerospace.